Compugraphic

 In 1963, Compugraphic moved to North Reading and commissioned Massachusetts-based Wang Laboratories to develop the Linasec, a computer used to prepare justified punched tape to drive linotype typesetting machines which were widely used in the printing industry, which at that time was based entirely on hot metal type.

 In the late 1960s, Compugraphic introduced the 7200 and 2900 photocomposition machines.
 Prepared by a computer, a tape would be fed into a phototypesetter, which would imprint type from a strip of film onto Kodak-made Ektamatic (light-sensitive) paper, which would then be used for paste up.
 As the development of its systems progressed, Compugraphic continually included new technology such as larger CRT monitors, floppy-disk storage, and screen preview capabilities.
 Its most prolific product was the EditWriter, which could image onto photo paper up to 8 inches wide, could create type in sizes from 6 to 72 points by using various fixed lenses mounted on an internal turret, and stored information on 8" floppy disks.

-Following the success of the EditWriter, Compugraphic introduced the Modular Composition System, known as the "MCS".
+Following the success of the EditWriter, Compugraphic introduced the Modular Composition System (MCS).
 The entire system was modular, including the software, which was delivered on 5" floppy disks.
-As the product matured, a "WYSIWYG" (what-you-see-is-what-you-get) display was added (the PreView) so that a user could see a "soft" view of a job before it was typeset.
-This was followed up by the PowerView whereby the user worked directly on a "WYSIWYG" display.
+As the product matured, a "WYSIWYG" (what-you-see-is-what-you-get) display was added (the PreView) so that a user could see a soft view of a job before it was typeset.
+This was followed up by the PowerView whereby the user worked directly on a WYSIWYG display.
 The MCS was a huge success, and also marked a change in technology from 8bit to 16bit (Intel 8086) cpu hardware.